pmoschos/project001/README.md

 # project001
 Android Studio Project (java)

-Using UI Elements: ImageView, TextView, EditText, Button
+UI Elements: ImageView, TextView, EditText, Button

-Interfaces: OnClickListener
+interfaces: OnClickListener

-Others: Toast Messages
+others: Toast Messages

 We preview how to change image and the text using onClickListener.